Skip to main content

 Marketing online and via social media platforms

-You may see Crisis naturally through your own social media networks on Facebook (or on its other sites Instagram, WhatsApp and Messenger) or Twitter, Pinterest and LinkedIn.
+You may see Crisis naturally through your own social media networks such as on Facebook (including Meta’s other sites Instagram, Threads, and WhatsApp) or X formally known as Twitter, Pinterest, LinkedIn and Tiktok.

 You might also be presented with a targeted advert from us.
-We use targeted advertising on Facebook and other social media sites to inform, educate and attract potential supporters.
+We use targeted advertising on Facebook and various other social media platforms to inform, educate, and attract potential supporters.

 We also measure the effectiveness of our online advertising through Shopify which shares data with Facebook when someone shops with Crisis.